-3.2 Access Control Model
+3.1 Access Control Model

 As promised, the access control model of ICFS is trivially simple.
 It features processes as it's subjects, and files as objects.
-Whenever a process attempts to open, remove or change the access mode of an existing file and no previous decisions were made regarding process's access to the file, window with a dialogue is displayed with three options:
+Whenever a process attempts to open, remove or change POSIX permissions of an existing file that is not a directory or a symbolic link, and no previous decisions were made regarding process's access to the file, window with a dialogue is displayed with three options:

-- Allow, that will allow this process and any other process that is started with the same executable to access the file. - Allow this time, that will allow the requesting process to access the file. - Deny, that will deny all access to the file.
+• Allow, that will allow this process and any other process that is started with the same executable to access the file.

+- Allow this time, that will allow the requesting process to access the file. - Deny, that will deny all access to the file.